ZacharyJacobCollins/Acm/readme.md

 Automated emails for creating meetings, rsvps etc.
 When something tosses an error don't clear a form, keep the previous stuff there.
 Review and accept applications screen.
-Ask for members to complete fizzbuzz
+Ask for members to complete fizzbuzz Trigger the join  intro thing when a user clicks on that tab.
+Just check the hash